-As workers tore trees down and prepared to clean up pollution a fuel storage site in Florida, they made a grisly discovery in what may be human graves, located on the very spot one where an infamous reform school for boys once sat.
+As workers tore trees down and prepared to clean up a pollution fuel storage site in Florida, they made a grisly discovery in what may be human graves, located on the property where an infamous reform school for boys once sat.

 Miami Herald reports that the workers, who were making plans to evaluate underground tanks close to the former Dozier School for Boys, made the discovery of 27 possible graves while performing ground-penetrating radar tests in the area.
 According to a report written by the workers, “anomalies consistent with possible graves” were found.